Bispectral duality and separation of variables from surface defect transition: Introduction

 \subsection{$Q$-operator/Hecke operator transition and bispectral duality}

 Let us revisit the isomorphism between the hyper-K\"{a}hler target spaces at the level of the topological sigma model.
-We note that any $A$-brane $\EB'$, which provides a twisted $\ED$-module on $\text{Bun}_{PGL(N)} (\BP^1;S)$, is expected to give a \textit{$\hbar$-difference module} on $\text{Bun}_{GL(n)} (\BP^1;D)$, since they are two dual interpretations of the same $(\EB_{cc},\EB')$-strings acted on by the $(\EB_{cc},\EB_{cc})$-strings which quantize the algebra of holomorphic functions on the same moduli space.
+We note that any $A$-brane $\EB'$, which provides a twisted $\ED$-module on $\text{Bun}_{PGL(N)}(\BP^1;S)$, is expected to give a \textit{$\hbar$-difference module} on $\text{Bun}_{GL(n)}(\BP^1;D)$, since they are two dual interpretations of the same $(\EB_{cc},\EB')$-strings acted on by the $(\EB_{cc},\EB_{cc})$-strings, which quantize the algebra of holomorphic functions on the same moduli space.

-Our findings in the companion paper \cite{jnl} gives an example of such a duality, realized at specific $A$-branes descending from the regular monodromy surface defect and the boundary condition at infinity of the $\EN=2$ gauge theory.
-In the context of the ordinary Langlands correspondence, the regular monodromy surface defect (at fixed monodromy parameters) gives rise to the $E$-twisted coinvariants of $\widehat{\fsl}(N)$-modules, where $E \in \text{Bun}_{PGL(N)} (\BP^1;S)$ \cite{Jeong:2023qdr} is determined by the monodromy parameters.
-In the context of the $\hbar$-Langlands correspondence, we explained in the companion paper \cite{jnl} that it leads to the elements in an evaluation module $\CalH$ over the Yangian $Y(\fgl(n))$.
+Our findings in the companion paper \cite{Jeong:2024hwf} give an example of such a duality, realized at specific $A$-branes descending from the regular monodromy surface defect and the boundary condition at infinity of the $\EN=2$ gauge theory.
+In the context of the ordinary Langlands correspondence, the regular monodromy surface defect (at fixed monodromy parameters) gives rise to the $E$-twisted coinvariants of $\widehat{\fsl}(N)$-modules, where $E \in \text{Bun}_{PGL(N)}(\BP^1;S)$ is determined by the monodromy parameters \cite{Jeong:2023qdr}.
+In the context of the $\hbar$-Langlands correspondence, we explained in the companion paper \cite{Jeong:2024hwf} that it leads to elements in an evaluation module $\CalH$ over the Yangian $Y(\fgl(n))$.
 Moreover, for the magnetic eigenbrane $\textbf{F}_\ba$ descending from the boundary condition $\ba$ at infinity, the section of $(\EB_{cc},\textbf{F}_\ba)$-strings is obtained as the vacuum expectation value of the regular monodromy surface defect at the vacuum $\ba$ in the limit $\ve_2 \to 0$, with varying monodromy parameters.
 It is a section of the Hecke eigensheaf and a $Q$-eigenstate at the same time, corresponding to a $SL(N)$ oper and a $GL(n)$ $\hbar$-oper, respectively, determined by the same Coulomb moduli $\ba$.

 Therefore, it is natural to investigate the relation between the $Q$-operator and the Hecke operator, since their eigen-object is realized by the same $A$-brane.
 This is the first goal of the present work.
-We describe a transition between the $Q$-operator and the Hecke operator using their realization as surface defects in the $\EN=2$ gauge theory, and study its implication on the associated integrable models.
+We describe a transition between the $Q$-operator and the Hecke operator using their realization as surface defects in the $\EN=2$ gauge theory, and study its implications for the associated integrable models.